Women in Church history: Modern times

 In modern times, after the Second Vatican Council, four Catholic women have been declared Doctors of the Church, indicating a re-appraisal of the role of women within the life of that Church: the 16th-century Spanish mystic St. Teresa of Ávila, the 14th Century Italian mystic St. Catherine of Siena, the 19th-century French nun St. Thérèse de Lisieux (called Doctor Amoris or Doctor of Love), and the 12th-century German nun St. Hildegard of Bingen.

 While Catholicism and Orthodoxy adhered to traditional gender restrictions on ordination to the priesthood, ordination of women in Protestant churches has in recent decades become increasingly common.
-As of 1996, over half of all American Protestant denominations ordain women, though some restrict the official positions a woman can hold.
-For instance, some ordain women for the military or hospital chaplaincy but prohibit them from serving in congregational roles.
+As of 1996, over half of all American Protestant denominations ordained women, though some restricted the official positions a woman can hold.
+For instance, some ordained women for the military or hospital chaplaincy but prohibited them from serving in congregational roles.
 However, one-third of all seminary students (and in some seminaries nearly half) are female.

 The Salvation Army elected Evangeline Booth as its first female General (worldwide leader) in 1934.
-Army founder William Booth insisted on gender equality, writing in 1908 that "Every officer and soldier should insist upon the truth that woman is as important, as valuable, as capable and as necessary to the progress and happiness of the world as man" and women have been prominent in leadership positions in the history of the organisation.
+Army founder William Booth insisted on gender equality, writing in 1908 that "Every officer and soldier should insist upon the truth that woman is as important, as valuable, as capable and as necessary to the progress and happiness of the world as man", and women have been prominent in leadership positions in the history of the organisation.

-Barbara Clementine Harris, became the first woman in the world to be ordained a bishop in the Episcopal Church in the US, part of the Anglican Communion. although British sovereigns including women—Elizabeth I, Mary II, Anne, Victoria and Elizabeth II have received the position of the Supreme Governor of the Church of England upon their accessions to the throne.
+Barbara Clementine Harris, became the first woman in the world to be ordained a bishop in the Episcopal Church in the US, part of the Anglican Communion.

+British sovereigns including women—Elizabeth I, Mary II, Anne, Victoria and Elizabeth II—have received the position of the Supreme Governor of the Church of England upon their accessions to the throne.

 Among the most famous women missionaries of the period was Mother Teresa of Calcutta, who was awarded the Nobel Peace Prize in 1979 for her work in "bringing help to suffering humanity".
 She was beatified in 2003, just six years after her death.

 Many Christian women and religious have been prominent advocates in social policy debates—as with American nun Helen Prejean, a Sister of Saint Joseph of Medaille, who is a prominent campaigner against the death penalty and was the inspiration for the Hollywood film Dead Man Walking.

 In 2016, it has been estimated that the female share (aged 20 years and over) of the World's Christian Population is between 52 and 53 percent.
 The Pew Research Center studied the effects of gender on religiosity throughout the world, finding that Christian women in 53 countries are generally more religious than Christian men.
-While Christians of both genders in African countries are equally likely to regularly attend services.
+However, Christians of both genders in African countries are equally likely to regularly attend services.
 In 2020, it has been estimated that the female share of the World's Christian Population is around 51.6%.